La Concordia Canton

 La Concordia Canton is a canton of Ecuador.
-It is located between provinces Esmeraldas and Santo Domingo de los Tsáchilas Province.
+It shares borders with the cantons of El Carmen, Chone, Pedernales, Puerto Quito, Quinindé, and Santo Domingo, which are part of the provinces of Manabí, Pichincha, Esmeraldas, and Santo Domingo de los Tsáchilas, respectively.
 Its capital is the town of La Concordia.
 Elections on whether to form part of one of those two provinces took place on February 5, 2012.
 The final resolution was to become part of Santo Domingo de los Tsáchilas Province, thus becoming the 2nd Canton of that province.

 Demographics

 Ethnic groups as of the Ecuadorian census of 2010: